SuthyBBD/frontend-coding-exercise-angular/frontend/README.md

 makes sense for delivered orders but for scheduled orders it would have been better to sort from closest to furthest from current date

+5.) for amounts, I have rounded them to make sure in a real situation that these are precise to 2 decimal places, however, this is only what I expect the user to see and the real transactions/invoices would include the correct amount with all decimal places

+6.) because I have not worked with Jest but would like to in the future, I have not attempted to include it as this will just be me following a tutorial and applying those tests to my application.

 Suggestions:

 Use dates that make sense.
 There is a requested delivery date of 2018-06-01 which is in the future